majorsl/convertac3/README.md

 audio track and attempt to re-encode the file's existing audio track to ac3.
 The file will also be converted to mkv if it was an m4v.

+Converted files are tagged with a blue Finder label so they can be found easily.

 Geared towards OS X, but could easily be adapted for most *nix distros.

 Until 1.0, a backup of the original file will be maintained while testing for bugs.